swissquote/carnotzet/docs/_docs/creating-your-own/properties-reference.md

 docker.entrypoint
 =================
-Override the entrypoint of the docker image
+Override the entrypoint of the docker image, has to be a JSON array.

+example : `docker.entrypoint = ["executable", "param1", "param2"]`

 docker.cmd
 ==========
-Override the command of the docker image
+Override the command of the docker image, has to be a JSON array.

+examples :
+- `docker.cmd = ["executable", "param1", "param2"]` (exec form, this is the preferred form)
+- `docker.cmd = ["param1","param2"]` (as default parameters to entrypoint)

 start.by.default
 ================